jeremiahogutu/parking-app/README.md

 # parking-app
-An application to manage customers in a parking garage.
+An SPA to manage customer parking.